 "Valid" trails are those that have a PAS rating of 1 and weren't excluded due to any of the above reasons.

-Target classification accuracy among trials that were completed in time (i.e. not "Too early" or "Too late") was significantly lower than 70% according to a binomial test.
+Their target classification accuracy among trials that were completed in time (i.e. not "Too early" or "Too late") was significantly lower than 70% according to a binomial test.

-Priming recognition accuracy among incongruent trials is significantly better than chance (50%) as shown by a binomial test.
+Their priming recognition accuracy among incongruent trials was significantly better than chance (50%) according to a binomial test.

 "Reach area" larger than 0.07m2 (Figure 6).
 Such value is highly unlikely and will thus indicate incorrect execution of the experiment or a problem with the recording.